-Factors pertaining to the socioeconomic structure, environmental quality, legal conditions, land planning requirements and funding availability of examined territories and which are inherently associated with coal driven activities, were chosen to be investigated in order to establish the coal profile of DeCarb territories and pinpoint environmental restitution and land restoration needs.
+For the needs analysis, factors pertaining to the socioeconomic structure, environmental quality, legal conditions, land planning requirements and funding availability, and which are inherently associated with coal driven activities, were examined.

 1. Economy.
 Taking into account the economic implications of coal driven activities, this needs analysis area meant to outline DeCarb territories' current economic and development profile and guide the industrial restructuring process in the pathway towards decarbonisation.
 It allowed to evaluate the economic losses expected from stopping coal related activities, including the effects on other sectors of the economy.
 The following variables were considered: